 Full decision

 Date of implementation of the decision

-Whether the case was an appeal of a first level ruling

-5.2.1.3 Preliminary Recommendations:
+5.2.1.2 Preliminary Recommendations:

 The WG recommends that reporting requirements be incorporated into the TDRP policy.
-Outcomes of all rulings by both gTLD Registry Operators and Dispute Resolution Providers should be published respectively, except in exceptional cases.
-The Group recommends reporting along the example of the Asian Domaine Name Dispute Resolution Centre (ADNDRC); reports should include at a minimum:
+Outcomes of all rulings by Dispute Resolution Providers should be published on Providers’ website, except in exceptional cases.
+The Group recommends publishing reports that follow the example of the Asian Domaine Name Dispute Resolution Centre (ADNDRC).
+These reports should include at a minimum:

 information about parties involved in the dispute;